-The GSMA flagship IoT event, Mobile IoT Summit at this year’s MWC Barcelona, will address key IoT topics surrounding the network deployment and global collaboration of 5G and Mobile IoT technologies, IoT platforms and services, SIM enablement and Security.
+The GSMA flagship IoT event, Mobile IoT Summit at this year’s MWC Barcelona, addressed key IoT topics surrounding the network deployment and global collaboration of 5G and Mobile IoT technologies, IoT platforms and services, SIM enablement and Security.

 |Topic||Speaker||14:00-14:20||Welcome Introduction & The Future of 5G and Mobile IoT LPWA||Richard Cockle, Global Head of IoT, Identity and Big Data, GSMA|